Professor of History

 |Historians have long understood that racial oppression in American history was about more than slavery.
 On the eve of the Civil War, over five per cent of the nation's 4.5 million African Americans lived outside of bondage in the nominally 'free' states of the Union.
 These African Americans exercised a power in national discussions over slavery that far outstripped their number in the population.
 Their efforts at community building and radical protest were one force that helped propel the nation to civil war, and ultimately led to the extinction of slavery.
 African-American Activism before the Civil War is the first work to gather together scholarly essays published from 1965 to the present on the role of African Americans and race in the struggle for equality in the northern states before the Civil War.
 Many of these essays are already known as classics in the field, and others are well on their way to becoming definitive in a still evolving field.
 Here, in one place, anchored by a comprehensive, analytical introduction discussing the historiography of antebellum black activism, the best scholarship on this crucial minority of African American activists can now be studied together.|

 "African Americans, Slavery, and Thrift from the Revolution to the Civil War."
-Several years ago this essay was commissioned for a collection, which will soon see the light of day as a chapter in Thrift and Thriving in America: Capitalism and Moral Order from the Puritans to the Present, eds.
+Several years ago this essay was commissioned for a collection, which was published as a chapter in Thrift and Thriving in America: Capitalism and Moral Order from the Puritans to the Present, eds.
 Joshua Yates and James Davison Hunter (New York: Oxford University Press, 2011).